 Constrained grid observations will also be counted in 90 ksec units for the purpose of counting constraints (Section 7.1).

 Constraints should be specified to fit the science not the classification.
-It is noteworthy that, over the past several cycles, the Easy category had the highest oversubscription factor while the Average category had the lowest..
+It is noteworthy that, over the past several cycles, the Easy category had the highest oversubscription factor while the

+Average category had the lowest.

 The RPS provides a tool which, given the entered target parameters, generates an estimate of the constraint class of each target and the “slew tax” (pointing overhead) which will be charged at the peer review.
 Final constraint classifications will be determined by the CXC after the proposal deadline, taking into account all declared constraints, including those that are specified in the remarks.

-Observers wishing to assess the classification of their observations in complex, ambiguous or highly constrained cases, should contact the CXC HelpDesk (Section 6.1.2), allowing adequate time before the proposal deadline for a response to be made.
+Observers wishing to assess the classification of their observations in complex, ambiguous or highly constrained cases should contact the CXC HelpDesk (Section 6.1.2), allowing adequate time before the proposal deadline for a response to be made.

 Table 5.1.
 Grading Scheme for Constrained Observations